mckeeh3/akka-typed-java-cluster-sharding/README.md

 ### The Cluster Dashboard ###

 Please see [The Cluster Dashboard](https://github.com/mckeeh3/akka-typed-java-cluster-singleton#the-cluster-dashboard) in the Cluster Singleton project.
-This project starts with the prior Akka Cluster Singleton project then adding an Akka Cluster Sharding example.
-Therefore all of the documentation of the prior project also applies to this project.
+This project starts with the previous Akka Cluster Singleton project than adding an Akka Cluster Sharding example.
+Therefore all of the documentation of the last project also applies to this project.

 ### The Cluster Sharding Viewer ###

-The viewer can be opened one any currently running cluster node.
-First start a cluster.
+The viewer can be opened on any currently running cluster node.
+First, start a cluster.

 ~~~bash
 $ ./akka cluster start